 And once the webinar concludes, you don’t have to stop with the promotion too.
 You can create an on demand version of the webinar and use it to get even more registrations.

 What techniques do you use to get more webinar registrations?
 Which tactics have worked best for you?
 Did I forget to list anything important?
 Please leave your comments below.

-Luke Stevens is the editor at Creatiwitt.
-He likes to write about marketing and design.
+Rachel Bowland is the editor at Creatiwitt.
+She likes to write about marketing and design.